TimelessP/wartime/README.md

 This game provides many hours of re-playable enjoyment.
 You are likely to learn about risk/reward, closed economies, strategies, and timing.
 Just printing all those 3D pieces will test your patience and mettle, long before the first game can even be played.
 It's character-building/discovery. :)

 Suitable for two or more players.
 Check your local laws for age restrictions on battle games (wars are violent).
+If I was to give this a safe PEGI rating iit would be PEGI 18 (weapons, violence, pretend money) - but PEGI ratings are for computer games, not tabletop games.
+Check your local laws.

 ## Origins